LorisNanni/An-empirical-study-on-ensemble-of-segmentation-approaches/README.md

 # An-empirical-study-on-ensemble-of-segmentation-approaches
 An empirical study on ensemble of segmentation approaches

-the saveMask.m file inside the .rar saves by normalizing each segmentation mask between [0,255], as in the PVT and HSN tools.
-To save without normalizing use the file saveMaskNoN.m
+the file saveMaskNoN.m transforms the segmentation mask to uint8 before to save it as a png file (you can use it instead of the saveMask.m file inside the .rar).